My brief boxing career

 As mentioned in a previous article, in my youth I had three great sporting heroes: Muhammed Ali, Bobby Fischer and Franz Beckenbauer.
 Nobody else came close to them.
 Fischer, of course, was the American chess legend, a man who took down the Soviet chess hegemony all by himself; and Beckenbauer was the most sublime football player Germany has ever produced.

-I took up boxing in my college days, mainly due to my hero-worship of Ali.
-I watched all his fights, which in the beginning were only shown as trailers to blockbuster movies, and decided to try this sport myself.
-It was a great advantage that at the time I go to know Lionel.
+In my college days, I took up boxing, mainly due to my hero-worship of Ali.
+I watched all his fights, which in the beginning were only shown as trailers to blockbuster movies.
+I decided to try this sport myself.
+It was a great advantage that, at the time, I go to know Lionel.
 He was a few years older than me, and a championship boxer.
 We became friends, and he took it upon himself to train me.
 He told me which gloves to buy, and how to behave in the ring.
 And he gave me full instructions on the techniques involved.

 I tried desperately to emulate Ali’s style.
 He was pure magic.
 What he did was not brutal boxing, it was ballet.
 Nobody came close to anything like it before, and nobody has since.
-It is described and illustrated in this article.
+It is described and illustrated in the above article.

 I need to tell you a little about Lionel.
-He was a very successful college boxer, short and stocky — actually muscular.
+He was a very successful college boxer, short and stocky, sinuous.
 And very confident.
 One occurrence sticks in my mind.
-After a cricket match, when the crowds were leaving, there was a commotion: a West Indian student had just beaten up another student and stood there shouting: “Anyone else wanna mess with me?”
+After a cricket match, when the crowds were leaving, there was a commotion: a West Indies student had just beaten up someone and stood there shouting: “Anyone else wanna mess with me?”
 It seemed the last thing anyone would want to do: he was huge and daunting.
 But Lionel walked up and calmly said: “Now that’s enough, just go home, please.”

-There was a look of abject surprise on the West Indian’s face: Lional was more than a head shorter than him, and nowhere near as big and muscular.
-With a roar he lunged at my friend, striking out with his bare fists.
+There was a look of abject surprise on the West Indian’s face: Lionel was more than a head shorter than him, and nowhere near as big and muscular.
+With a roar the big man lunged at my friend, striking out with his bare fists.
 But he only connected with air.
 The agile boxer had simply moved his head out of the way.
 And now he repeated: “Just go home, and I won’t hurt you.”
-That enraged the big man even further, and he lunged a second time at Lionel.
+That enraged him even further, and he lunged a second time at Lionel.

-So was this boxing stint in vain, a futile pastime?
-No, it gave me very fast reflexes, and most importantly confidence to confront threatening people, knowing I would be able to defend myself if they attacked.
-For this I am grateful to Lionel and Vernen.
+So, was this boxing stint in vain, a futile pastime?
+No, it gave me very fast reflexes, and most importantly, confidence to confront threatening people, knowing I would be able to defend myself if they attacked.
+For this, I am grateful to Lionel and Vernon.